Health care finance in the United States: Relative to other countries

 U.S. healthcare costs in 2015 were 16.9% GDP according to the OECD, over 5% GDP higher than the next most expensive OECD country.
 With U.S. GDP of $19 trillion, healthcare costs were about $3.2 trillion, or about $10,000 per person in a country of 320 million people.
 A gap of 5% GDP represents $1 trillion, about $3,000 per person relative to the next most expensive country.
 In other words, the U.S. would have to cut healthcare costs by roughly one-third to be competitive with the next most expensive country.

 One analysis of international spending levels in the year 2000 found that while the U.S. spends more on health care than other countries in the Organisation for Economic Co-operation and Development (OECD), the use of health care services in the U.S. is below the OECD median by most measures.
 The authors of the study concluded that the prices paid for health care services are much higher in the U.S.

+According to Financial Times United States spent more than $600 billion on medicines in 2022, nearly half of the world's total.